 The beginning period essentially is taken to span no time and to study the set up of the language.
 The early period lasted only nine years, and the middle period another 14.
 The middle period is closely associated with the ascendancy of the Globalist movement in key countries around the world and the establishment of the New World Order.
 The modern period is by far the longest and takes us to the present day.

 During the early period, the internet was the most prominent, maybe even the dominant way that people communicated in Common, both as a written medium and in voice communication.
-During the middle period, the ongoing breakdown in global infrastructure often interfered with network service, but to the Globalist politicians, activists and revolutionaries who constituted the bulk of the speaker base at this time, it was still the most useful means to coordinate their efforts and still tended to dominate communications, even though the first genuine speaker communities with children raised in the language began to appear during this time.
+During the middle period, the ongoing breakdown in global infrastructure associated with the Global Collapse often interfered with network service, but to the Globalist politicians, activists and revolutionaries who constituted the bulk of the speaker base at this time, it was still the most useful means to coordinate their efforts and still tended to dominate communications, even though the first genuine speaker communities with children raised in the language began to appear during this time.

 The impact of the Internet was first to undermine Davidson's control over the language, as communities of users/speakers created innovations like the loss of gender that were picked up and spread.
 Secondly, though, it acted as a globally unifying force.
 One used Common with people around the world, and during this time, the online nature of Common tended to cause people to smooth out differences in vocabulary and grammar.
 Influences came from around the world and tended to spread globally.